Shubhanflash22/ECE-225A-Prob-Stats-for-Data-Science/README.md

 ## Usage

 1. **Data Preparation:**
-   Place the CSV files (`annual-co2-emissions-per-country.csv`, `world-data-2023.csv`, etc.) in the `/content/` directory or update the paths in the code.
+   Place the CSV files (`annual-co2-emissions-per-country.csv`, `world-data-2023.csv`, etc.) in the `/Base Data/` directory or update the paths in the code.

 2. **Run Analysis:**
+   * cd into the Codes folder
-   * Execute the Jupyter Notebook `225A_Code - Final Version.ipynb` to process data and train models.
+   * Execute the Jupyter Notebook `225A_Code - Final Version Cleaned.ipynb` to process data and train models.
    * Alternatively, use the script version to generate the EDA report.

 ```python